beckym223/manual_work/E6_long_edited.md

-form just 25 years from now could point to further dramatic reductions in worldwide in- equalities in well-being. pollution, do have an adverse effect on life expectancy, but these effects are probably measured in months rather than years.
-But those of us who live in high-income countries often consider problems from the standpoint of our envi- ronment, not the environment facing the majority of the world's population.
-For example, with respect to air pollu- tion, the World Health Organization has estimated that in the world in 1996 there were 2.7 million deaths from air pollution (UNDP, 1998 p.
-70).
-However, less than 7 percent were in industrial countries.
-Of the 2.5 million deaths in developing countries, almost 2.2 million deaths were attrib- uted to indoor air pollution, not to outdoor pollution, and most were in rural areas.
-As real incomes in the developing countries increase, leading to improvements in the quality of housing and the replacement of indigenous fuels by modem fuels, the adverse environmental effects of air pol- lution will be significantly reduced.
+form just 25 years from now could point to further dramatic reductions in worldwide in- equalities in well-being.

 ## Economics-2001-0